 Make Presentations to Select Clients

-Another benefit to incorporating a private conference room is that it creates a space where private audio/video presentations can be made.
+Another benefit of incorporating a private conference room is that it creates a space where private audio/video presentations can be made.
 These presentations may be tailored to current customers or designed as a sales pitch where targeted attendees can ask questions about the company without the distraction of the trade show floor.
 These private areas can also act as “whisper rooms,” providing VIP clients important information in advance of a new launch or release.

 Contact Exhibitus Today to Design a Conference Space